Skip to Main Content

 Making a voluntary, after-tax contribution to your super can be done in just a few simple steps:

-- Log into your super fund member section and find your fund's BPay code or EFT details
+1. Log in to your super fund’s member portal and find your fund’s BPAY or EFT details.

-- Make the payment from your bank to your super account
+2. Transfer the amount from your bank account to your super fund.

-- Fill out the form Intent to claim a deduction for personal super contributions and send it to your fund.
-They'll send an acknowledgement letter back.
+3. If you plan to claim a tax deduction, complete a Notice of intent to claim a deduction for personal super contributions form and send it to your fund.
+You’ll receive an acknowledgement once it’s processed.

 How to get your co-contribution